nicmar/tibber-widget/README.md

 3) Copy and paste the script into a new script in Scriptable.
 Make sure to insert your API token.

+4) Edit the lock screen and add the new widget

 ## Future updates
 - I'd like to have it change at 13.00 and update the graph to show today 12-23 and tomorrow 00-11.
 The tomorrow data is already in priceObject.tomorrow